How Many Potatoes Per Plant? 5 Best Tips To Increase Yield

 Because regular potatoes grow underground towards the base of the plant’s stem, planting potatoes in a ridge ensures that the finely tilled soil covers all of the tubers, providing nutrients while minimizing waterlogging and weed growth.

-The tubers harvested will be smaller but bigger when cultivated in the broader space.
+The tubers harvested will be smaller when cultivated in a narrower space, but they will be larger when cultivated in a broader space.

 Soil and Fertilizers